keepwhatworks

 The AI-Native Solution

 The "Bitter Lesson" of AI shows the way out of this trap.
 Don't waste time building things that will be replaced.
-The rules and logic you write in code don't matter in the long run; platforms, tools, and logic are all ephemeral.
+The rules and logic you write in code don't matter in the long run.
+Platforms, tools, and logic are all ephemeral.

 The only durable strategy is to build systems-level data pipelines.
 This creates a system that learns and adapts instead of breaking through a continuous loop: